CVJoint/docker-compose/ReadMe.md

 This method allows for easy control and flexibility over which containers are running, and saves me from having to comment out several lines within a single docker-compose.yml.
 I like to think that it 'containerizes your containers' and allows you to work on a single file, which has been much simpler to modify.

-When creating my compose files I've tried to take notes along the way - hopefully you'll find them helpful.
+I've tried to add notes to many of my files in order to bring them up easily - hopefully you'll find them helpful.

 -------

-If you have a suggestion on how something could be improved, please drop me a line on reddit.
-Thanks!
+If you have a suggestion on how something could be improved, please drop me a line on reddit!